x86-39/ansible_role_template/README.md

 These tests are automatically ran by GitHub Actions on push.
 If the tests are successful, the role is automatically published to Ansible Galaxy.

-GitHub Actions is supposed to fail for this template repository, as it does not contain any meaningful role.
-There is an explicit assertion to check if the role name has been changed from `template` which causes the test to fail.

 Role Structure
 --------------

 Roles have an entrypoint `main.yml` which includes other files.
-It searches for files in `vars/`, `tasks/assert/` and `tasks/setup` for files named like the host platform.
+For every file in `vars/`, `tasks/assert/` that matches the host these vars will be imported and assertions will be ran.
+For `tasks/setup` only the file most closely resembling the host will ran.
+If other tasks are necessary they can be included.
 If no file is found, it falls back to `default.yml`.

 A variable `__role_action` can be used to change the path from `tasks/setup`.
 This can be useful when tasks should be run to revert the steps from the role or include a role from an upstream collection (E.g. including the Checkmk collection `tribe29.checkmk.agent` role instead of one's own).
 This can also be a list to chain these together (E.g. include preparation/post-setup tasks around the upstream role).

 Please see [tasks/upstream/default.yml](./tasks/upstream/default.yml) for an example on how to include an upstream role.

 This is an easy way to provide distro-specific variables, assertions and tasks and allows me to keep the role structure clean.

+GitHub Actions is supposed to fail for this template repository, as it does not contain any meaningful role.
+There is an explicit assertion to check if the role name has been changed from `template` which causes the test to fail.

 Using Template
 --------------